THOMAS STRATTON/TOM STRATTON/TOM CHAPMAN 1889–1949

 Reason for inclusion on Radcliffe on Trent Roll of Honour

-Worked in the parish of Radcliffe on Trent at the Asylum before and after the war.
+Worked in the parish of Radcliffe on Trent at Notts County Asylum before the war and Radcliffe Mental Hospital after the war.